emveleva/GameSpace/README.md

 Users can:

 - Add, edit, and delete games
 - Add, edit, and delete reviews for games
+- Add, edit, and delete genre
+- Add, edit, and delete platforms
 - Rate games
 - View game details with platforms and genres
 - Safely delete games and reviews with confirmation